 Graduate Catalog

-The Master of Arts in Student Affairs Administration is designed for current or aspiring student affairs professionals with a special emphasis on issues of diversity, equity, and social justice.
+The Master of Arts in Higher Education Student Affairs is a hybrid program offering both a full-time 2 year option and a part-time 3 year option that is designed for current or aspiring student affairs professionals with a special emphasis on issues of diversity, equity, and social justice.

 Students complete coursework together with a small group of committed peers.
 This cohort structure leads to lifetime friendships and extensive professional networks.
 Theory is integrated with practice through rigorous coursework, a capstone proseminar project, and two comprehensive, supervised practica that give students hands-on experience in college environments.
 Program faculty possess extensive field experience as student affairs professionals and deep theoretical grounding in the history and foundations of higher education.